YanYanEytin/DC101_Game_MayolGodwinChristian/README.md

 ## References
 This project is an original work created for DC 101 – Web Development.
-Gameplay inspiration is based on classic typing arcade games (e.g., ZType), emphasizing speed, accuracy, and real-time player interaction.
+Gameplay inspiration is based on classic typing arcade games such as ZType.
+No third-party code or assets were copied.